-Assess sment of the e Preferre ed Approach Draft Plan Change es to the as sessmer nt SA Objectives Short term Medium term Long term Explanation of assessment and mitigation / enhancement Short term Medium term Long term Explanation of assessment and mitigation / enhancement SA4: Safeguard and improve air, water and soil resources and reduce the number of people affected by noise and dust from waste management sites.
+Policy W6: Site s for Ha zardous W aste vulnerability to its effects. term if additional sites are needed then the distance transported could rise or fall.
+However, this should be controlled through Policy WDM2.
+SA4: Safeguard and improve air, water and soil resources and reduce the number of people affected by noise and dust from waste management sites.
 0 0 0 Level of pollution and nuisance associated with Hazardous waste should stay the same.
 The criteria should successfully guide any new applications for development to PDL and away from valuable land or sensitive areas.
 0 0 0 No change SA5: To conserve, restore, expand and enhance the internationally, nationally and locally valued wildlife species and habitats.
 0 0 0 If there is zero growth in this sector as expected and the area of search extends to neighbouring authorities then the need for new facilities in sensitive areas is unlikely.
-0 0 0 A HRA screening assessment has now been undertaken and concludes that there are no likely significant effects from this policy.
-SA6: Ensure restoration to biodiversity end use for waste (landfill) sites and contribute to realising local and national BAP targets.
-0 0 0 The policy maintains status quo and will be little impact on this SA objective.
+0 0 0 A HRA screening assessment has been undertaken and concludes that there are no likely significant effects from this policy.
+SA6: Ensure restoration to biodiversity end use for waste (landfill) sites and contribute to realising 0 0 0 The policy maintains status quo and will be little impact on this SA objective.
 Policy MWD2 should avoid adversely affecting protected species and habitats if new facilities are needed in the longer term.
-0 0 0 No change SA7: To maintain, restore and enhance the character, value and diversity of natural and manmade landscapes.
-0 0 0 The policy maintains status quo and will be little impact on this SA objective.
-The criteria for protecting the environment when new facilities are considered should protect the landscape.
 0 0 0 No change